 Our live Barn Owl webcam, from a nest box on our Blue House Farm nature reserve, is back, for the seventh year in a row.

 Barn Owls have successfully raised young in the nest every summer since we started the live broadcast, in 2012.
-Last year three chicks fledged; the year before, we even had two broods!
+Last year two chicks fledged; the year before three and we've even had two broods!

 Blue House Farm, on the north bank of the River Crouch Estuary, in North Fambridge, is perfect for the owls, with a good supply of voles and other prey in the fields of the coastal grazing marsh, sections of which we manage to help the owls to hunt successfully.
 Most years, two or three pairs of Barn Owls nest on the reserve, with our camera nest, in a barn close to the reserve entrance, a favoured breeding site for many years.